girishji/re2/src/util/RE2Syntax.md

 <p>This page lists the regular expression syntax accepted by RE2.
 <p>It also lists some syntax accepted by PCRE, PERL, and VIM.

+<p>Grayed out expressions are not supported by RE2.

 <table>
 <tr><th>kinds of single-character expressions</th><th>examples</th></tr>